 |Default To Advanced Editor||

-Sets Workbench to always show this editor.
+Sets Workbench to always show the advanced editor.
 Available only when using the text editor with the StringConcatenator transformer.

 You can also set this option from the Tools > FME Options menu.